awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-agent.md

 In this task, you install or update the SSM Agent on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.

 **Note**
-If you are working with your own on\-premises servers or VMs, see the following topics:
+If you're working with your own on\-premises servers or VMs, see the following topics:
 [Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md) [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md) macOS isn't supported for AWS Systems Manager hybrid environments\.